CIO Breakfast Gallery

 Addressing the IT Skills Gap

 Building the next generation of IT talent remains one of the most pressing issues among top tier IT leaders.
-Some would argue that it is in fact their most important job.
-With nearly one million open tech jobs in the US today, this gap will increase significantly in the coming years as older workers retire and the expansion of AI, cloud, cybersecurity, and big data devices require more people to create, manage and monitor the technology.
-Newer top talent will be in high demand, creating a very competitive environment in pursuing them.
-Are you ready to compete?
+Some would argue that it is their most important job.
+Shortages and predicted gaps receive regular media hype.
+Is it shortage or skill?
+How do generational characteristics and forecasts play into talent?
+Nearly one million tech jobs are open in the US today.
+The expansion of AI, cloud, cybersecurity, and big data require more people to create, manage and monitor technology.
+Culture can be a secret weapon in the competitive arsenal.
+Are you and your organization ready to compete?

 Session Wrap-up and Summary of Key Points Made